17 are dead, state media says

-The death toll in the collapse of three buildings in Rio de Janeiro rose to 17 Saturday morning as rescuers found two more bodies, state media reported.
+The death toll in the collapse of three buildings in Rio de Janeiro rose to 13 on Friday as rescuers said they held out little or no hope of finding more survivors, state media reported.

 “Although the culture of the fire department is driven by hope, motivation, given the scenario that we’re checking, and time passed since the accident, I must say that we do not work with the possibility of more survivors,” said Col. Sergio Simoes, secretary of civil defense, according to the state-run Agencia Brasil news agency